Training Prioritization: What to Train First & Why

 Why Training Prioritization Matters

 Training prioritization is what separates training that gets results from training that gets busy.
-Most athletes know what they want to improve.
-Many athletes even train regularly.
-What few athletes consistently do well is deciding what to train first, how hard to train it, and when to shift focus.
-Without prioritization, training becomes a list of equally weighted tasks rather than a structured plan with direction.
+Most tactical athletes know what they want to improve, and many train hard every week.
+What few do well is decide what to train first, how hard to push it, and when to shift focus.
+Without that decision, training becomes a flat list of equally weighted tasks instead of a structured plan with direction, and equal effort spread across every quality is how athletes stay busy for months while their performance flatlines.

 What Is Training Prioritization